pjhades/bash-snake/README.md

    The background process `game_loop()` traps direction control signals from the keyboard, and self-defined signal `SIG_QUIT` which indicates the press of Q button.

+ * Use $! to grasp the PID of the latest created background process.

+ * When setting up several traps, it's necessary to guarantee that the normal execution will not be interrupted by the signal handling if the handlers envolve modification of some variables it depends on.

  * The snake is represented by the coordinate $head\_r and $head\_c indicating the row and column on which the snake head is, and a string $body which stores the directions from the head to tail.